 Our policies and procedures reflect how the company sustainably performs its business.
-We expect our business partners to comply with our policies and procedures, to respect regulations and to act with high moral and ethical standards.
+We expect our business partners to comply with our policies and procedures, respect regulations, and act with high moral and ethical standards.
 It is in progress the development of processes to outline our expectations for our partners to commit to ambitious climate targets and to respect human rights.

-A vital part of the company's strategy for sustainable development is environmental impact assessment.
-The project Ultra, announced in 2021, through research cruises, provides data with relevant information on impact on the environment.
-For example, one of our PhD students' work on alteration of extinct seafloor massive sulphide will produce information that can be used for an environmental base study prior extraction to identify metals that are toxic if released.
-This information will be used to define strategies for the exploration phase which is anticipated to start in 2024.
-Full scale production is expected to start in 2028.
+An integral component of the company's sustainable development strategy involves conducting environmental impact assessments.
+The Ultra project, unveiled in 2021, employs research cruises to gather crucial data pertaining to environmental impacts.
+As an illustration, the research conducted by one of our Ph.D. students on the alteration of extinct seafloor massive sulfides will yield valuable insights that can inform an environmental baseline study prior to extraction, helping to identify potential release of toxic metals.
+This data will play a pivotal role in shaping strategies for the forthcoming exploration phase expected to start in 2025.